Venezuela: Relief

 Encompass the basin of Lake Maracaibo and the plains surrounding the Gulf of Venezuela.
 This region offers two distinct plains—the northern one is relatively dry, while the southern one is humid and dotted with swamps.
-The relief here is primarily characterized by flat terrain, with the exception of some elevated areas near the lake.
-Lake Maracaibo itself sits in a depression, surrounded by oil-rich lands and productive agricultural areas.
+The relief is primarily characterized by flat terrain, with the exception of some elevated areas near the lake.
+Lake Maracaibo sits in a depression, surrounded by oil-rich lands and productive agricultural areas.